Johnstown, Pennsylvania: 2015 Kraft Hockeyville USA contest

 On May 2, 2015, Johnstown was announced as the winner of the 2015 Kraft Hockeyville USA contest and was awarded $150,000 toward improvements of the Cambria County War Memorial Arena.
 The contest was sponsored through a partnership between Kraft Foods, the National Hockey League (NHL), and National Hockey League Players' Association (NHLPA).
 In addition to the cash prize, the arena won the opportunity to host the September 29, 2015, NHL pre-season game between the Pittsburgh Penguins and Tampa Bay Lightning.
+The Penguins defeated the Lightning 4-2 with goals from Sergei Plotnikov, Ian Cole, Adam Clendening, and a game winning goal from Evgeni Malkin.

 Crime

 Per WJAC; in the year 2022, Johnstown has had 12 homicides as of August.
-Statistics have not been updated since 2018 — The chances of becoming a victim of a violent crime in Johnstown are 1 in 184 where the average for Pennsylvania is 1 in 316.”
+Statistics have not been updated since 2018 — The chances of becoming a victim of a violent crime in Johnstown are 1 in 184; whereas, the average for Pennsylvania is 1 in 316.”

 Government

 The Johnstown City Hall is located at 401 Main Street.
 The mayor of Johnstown is Frank Janakovic, and the Deputy Mayor is Marie Mock.